NAME¶

 is not given a random name is generated.
 The pod ID is printed to STDOUT.
 You

-can then use podman create --pod <pod_id|pod_name>
+can then use podman create --pod <pod_id|pod_name> … to add containers

-to the pod, and podman pod start <pod_id|pod_name>
+to the pod, and podman pod start <pod_id|pod_name> to start the pod.

 The operator can identify a pod in three ways: UUID long identifier (“f78375b1c487e03c9438c729345e54db9d20cfa2ac1fc3494b6eb60872e74778”) UUID short identifier (“f78375b1c487”) Name (“jonah”)